6.2 Mapping Objects, Actions, and Properties

 |---|---|---|

-Properties can distract.
-Bright color, unusual shape, or a large size may draw attention even when the label tracks number or position.
-Train yourself to ask: did that feature vary with the label?
-If all red objects have different labels, red is probably not the main clue.
-If all small objects share one label piece, size becomes stronger.
+Properties are classic distractors.
+Bright color, an unusual shape, or large size draws the eye even when the label actually tracks number or position.
+Train the question: did that feature vary with the label?
+If every red object has a different label, red is probably not the main clue.
+If every small object shares a label piece, size becomes a strong candidate.

-Actions may encode direction, starting point, ending point, or the object affected.
-A right arrow could mean moves right, gives to the right, points right, or changes into the right-hand object.
-Use the captions and answer choices carefully.
-If the examples show a ball becoming a square, the arrow may mark transformation rather than motion.
+An arrow is rarely just "moves."
+A right arrow could mean moves right, gives to the right, points right, or transforms into the right-hand object.
+Read the captions and answer choices carefully.
+If the examples show a ball becoming a square, the arrow may mark transformation, not movement.
+Common DLAB-style traps reward candidates who notice the result or the affected object rather than only the direction of travel.

-For self-study, create four pictures with the same object and different properties, then four with different objects and the same property.
+For self-study, draw four pictures with the same object and different properties, then four with different objects and the same property.
 Assign invented labels consistently.
 After a short delay, try to infer your own rule from the table.
-This trains the exact mental move you need: extracting the feature that survives across changes.
+This rehearses the exact mental move the DLAB rewards: extracting the feature that survives across changes while ignoring the features that do not.

 Practice-style: A red cup is "lom mav" and a blue cup is "tir mav."
 What is the best inference about "mav"?